DataDog/dd-trace-php/tests/overhead/README.md

     # Build all images
     make build

-    # Edit the env appropriately in the .env file
+    # Edit the env appropriately in the .env file (you can use .env.example as a template)
     XDEBUG_ENABLE_PROFILER=1
     DD_TRACE_ENABLED=true
     DD_TRACE_DEBUG=false